MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 	mortXdfFileName <- "mortDefault.xdf"

-## Importing a set of files in a loop using append
+## Import a set of files in a loop using append

 Use the *rxImport* function to import the data.
 When the first data file is read, a new XDF file is created using the *dataFileName* specified above.
 Subsequent data files are appended to that XDF file.
 Within the loop, the name of the imported data file is created.